 Let’s see how uniform acceleration is different from non-uniform acceleration.
 Acceleration is defined as the rate of change of velocity.

-We call an acceleration uniform when the change of velocity per unit time is constant i.e. velocity changes by an equal amount in equal interval of time.
+We call an acceleration uniform when the change of velocity per unit time is constant i.e. velocity changes by an equal amount in an equal interval of time.
 In uniform accelerated motion velocity-time graph is a straight line with a constant gradient passing through the origin.
 On the other hand, acceleration is tagged as nonuniform acceleration when the change of velocity per unit of time is not constant, rather it varies non-uniformly during the motion.
 In nonuniform accelerated motion velocity-time graph is not a straight line.

 It will be clear if we take the help of examples.